AscendingPassage.com HOME PAGE.

 Next comes a man bearing a block of precious wood, like the former,

-and driving two large buffaloes before him; the train is closed by
+and driving two large buffalos before him.
+The parade is closed by

 by Salvador Cherubini, 1832-44